Online Bachelor of Arts in Anthropology

 Study anthropology with world-class researchers

-ASU’s School of Human Evolution and Social Change faculty includes four members of the National Academy of Sciences, nine fellows of the American Academy of Arts & Sciences and nine Regents, Foundation or President’s Professors.
+The School of Human Evolution and Social Change faculty includes four members of the National Academy of Sciences, nine Fellows of the American Academy of Arts and Sciences and nine Regents, Foundation or President’s Professors.
+Noteworthy faculty include:

-- Kaye Reed — Discovered the oldest fossil of genus Homo.
+- Kaye Reed — Discovered the oldest fossil of the genus Homo

 Study anthropology with world-class researchers

-ASU’s School of Human Evolution and Social Change faculty includes four members of the National Academy of Sciences, nine fellows of the American Academy of Arts & Sciences and nine Regents, Foundation or President’s Professors.
+The School of Human Evolution and Social Change faculty includes four members of the National Academy of Sciences, nine Fellows of the American Academy of Arts and Sciences and nine Regents, Foundation or President’s Professors.
+Noteworthy faculty include:

-- Kaye Reed — Discovered the oldest fossil of genus Homo.
+- Kaye Reed — Discovered the oldest fossil of the genus Homo

 first-year student